xsghetti/website/content/posts/1712425484092-Neovim?!/index.md

 two very different things.
 For some clarity, LazyVim is a preconfigured neovim setup utilizing the Lazy(lazy.nvim) package manager.

 Once I successfully installed lazy.nvim on a barebones neovim config, I finally felt like I was making some progress.
-While all of the neovim plugins are ~fucking~ sweet, obviously [alphia.nvim](https://github.com/goolord/alpha-nvim) is really what us aesthetic junkies really want.
+While all of the neovim plugins are ~~fucking~~ sweet, obviously [alphia.nvim](https://github.com/goolord/alpha-nvim) is really what us aesthetic junkies really want.
 A stylish neovim homepage that has our most common files only a single keystroke away.
+Aside from the aesthethic aspect of it, there are so many different plugins out there that can streamline your workflow and coding processs immensely!